MyEduSmart: find your grades

 Unsurprisingly, MyEduSmart runs in the browser, and uses a typical frontend stack: TypeScript, Vue.js for frontend framework, Vite for packaging/bundling/dev environment, Tone.js for audio playback.
 I’ve generally been very reluctant to adopt anything in the modern JS ecosystem, but TS and Vue eventually won me over.

 Although it looks like multiple pages, it is in fact a single HTML file, and hosting the game requires only a static file server.
 It all fits in an iframe on Itch.
+There are a few instances where more unusual browser features are employed as jokes in the game.

 Graphics